hanabi/hanabi.github.io/docs/level_5.md

 - There are some other common situations that do **not** imply an *Order Chop Move*.
 Use your common sense!
 Here is a short list:
   - The 1 that was played has a **different amount of positive clues** than the other 1's.
 (Different negative clues are ignored.)
   - The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
   - The 1 that was skipped over is known to be bad from contextual information.
-(If you are level 9+, see the *[Stale 1's Clue](#context-clues--the-stale-1s-clue)* section.
+(If you are level 9+, see the *[level_9.md#Stale 1's Clue](#context-clues--the-stale-1s-clue)* section.
 Otherwise, ignore this.)

 ### Double Order Chop Move (For 3-Player Games)